About

 General Description

-Masters of Line is a unique opportunity to learn the theory and practice of copper plate etching under the guidance of FAA Founder Daniel Graves.
+Masters of Line is a unique experience to learn the theory and practice of copper plate etching under the guidance of FAA Founder Daniel Graves.
 With over 50 years of experience as a renowned painter-etcher, Graves provides invaluable insight into this intricate art form.
 While ideal for beginners, this course offers substantial value to those with prior etching education, covering both fundamental techniques and advanced processes involved in creating high quality works.
-Students receive both individual and group critiques, with weekly group evaluations and a final critique of the work completed at the end of the course.
+Students receive both individual and group critique on their studio practice, with weekly group evaluations and a final critique of the work completed at the end of the course.

 The course is studio-based, with additional Art History and Technical lectures, field drawing, material lectures, studio demonstrations, and intensive hands-on monitored studio/lab work.
-Students are introduced to all aspects of Line Etching and finish the program with at least three of their own completed copper plates and the technical skills to create more in the future.
+Students are introduced to all aspects of Line Etching and finish the program with at least three of their own completed copper plate etching prints and the technical skill to create more in the future.

 Students study Master Etchers of the past, and in the studio prepare the ground on copper plates, select and create an appropriate image to transfer to the plate, and learn the process of biting, proof-printing, and plate correction to produce their own final prints.